 Reference Title Summary Impact on Group financial report Application date for Group year ending AASB 9 Financial Instruments AASB 9 includes requirements for the classification and measurement of financial assets.
-These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
-The Group is in the process of determining the extent of the impact of the amendment, if any.
-30 June 2019 AASB 15 Revenue from Contracts with Customers AASB 15 establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
+The Group is in the process of determining the extent of the impact 30 June 2019 These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139. of the amendment, if any.
+AASB 15 Revenue from Contracts with Customers AASB 15 establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 Based on existing significant revenue contracts, the extent of the impact of the amendment is not expected to be material.
 30 June 2019 AASB 16 Leases AASB 16 eliminates the classification of leases as either operating or finance.
 Lessees are required to recognise leases on the balance sheet for leases with a term of more than 12 months, unless the underlying asset is of low value.
 The Group is in the process of determining the extent of the impact of the amendment, if any.
-30 June 2020
+30 June 2020 ains three main parts and makes amendments to a number rpretations.
+Part A of AASB 2013-9 makes consequential g from the issuance of AASB CF 2013-1.
+Part B makes amendments alian Accounting Standards to delete references to AASB 1031 and editorial amendments to various other standards.